mb-BCA/SiReNetA/README.md

 # SiReNetA

 > NOTE!
 Current version is an "*alpha - development*" for testing and validation.
-Heavy changes expected until release of version 1.0, expected end of April 2024.
-Stay tuned or follow @GZamora_Lopez in Twitter.
+Heavy changes expected until release of version 1.0.
+Stay tuned or follow ‪@gzamora-lopez.bsky.social‬ in Bluesky for updates.

 > If only interested in the *leaky-cascade* canonical model (multivariate Ornstein-Uhlenbeck), for now, we recommend to continue using the *[NetDynFlow](https://github.com/mb-BCA/NetDynFlow)* package until *SiReNetA* supersedes *NetDynFlow*.